 Have had 4 children go through Pen Argyl.
 I have no complaints.
 What I have seen is the all 4 had different but positive experiences.
 Like anything you get out what you put into it.
 Parent involvement must take place in both school and home fronts The principal is always visible and interactive with kids and parents.

-Pen Argyl Area High School is a public high school in Pen Argyl.
+Pen Argyl Area High School is a public high school in Plainfield Township.
 The principal of Pen Argyl Area High School is Mr John Smith.
-598 students attend Pen Argyl Area High School and identify primarily as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-24% of the 598 students here have subsidized lunches.
+598 children attend Pen Argyl Area High School and identify mostly as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+24% of the 598 students here are paying reduced lunch prices.
 The ratio of students to teachers at Pen Argyl Area High School is 16:1.
 Career Institute of Technology is one of the nearest high schools.

 - Ceramics sculpture